SoftBank investigates shareholder campaign to oust executive

-TOKYO (AP) — SoftBank Corp. says it is investigating a shareholder campaign that sought the ouster of former Google executive Nikesh Arora, who had been groomed to lead the Japanese technology company.
+TOKYO (AP) — SoftBank said Wednesday that it is investigating a shareholder campaign that sought the ouster of former Google executive Nikesh Arora, who had been groomed to lead the Japanese technology company.

 Arora, who joined SoftBank as president from Google in 2014, had been expected to succeed Son as head of the company.
 But in 2016, SoftBank founder and Chief Executive Masayoshi Son said Arora was leaving.
 Son remained at the helm.